 - Cambridge Technicals – involve studying a range of eight subject areas, each with flexible choices of units.
 They are available in a range of sizes which are equivalent to one, two, or three A levels.

 If you know what sort of job you want to do, or want a course that's more practical, or includes some work experience, these may be the right qualifications for you.
 There are many types of technical qualifications in a wide range of subjects and career areas, and there are qualifications available for all levels, from entry level up to level 8.

 - NVQs and SVQs – provide you with skills to do a specific job and can be taken if you have a full-time job, or are on a course with a work placement.

-- Technical levels – include a range of qualifications which give you specialist technical knowledge and skills and are recognised as leading to specific job roles.
+- T Levels – include a range of qualifications which give you specialist technical knowledge and skills and are recognised as leading to specific job roles.